drupol/not-a-number.io/content/posts/random/2026-05-13-retrospective-2025.md

 After finishing my [Master's thesis on reproducibility in software engineering] in 2024, I had the opportunity in 2025 to continue turning that work into something more practical and more transmissible.
-One of the real highlights of the year was contributing to teaching activities at the University of Mons and helping introduce students to the topic more formally.
+One of the real highlights of the year was contributing to teaching activities at the [University of Mons] and helping introduce students to the topic more formally.

-That meant a lot to me.
+**That meant a lot to me.**

 Reproducibility is one of those concepts that sounds almost too obvious to defend.
 Of course we should be able to rebuild what we build and what we ship.
 Of course environments should be consistent.
 Of course deployments should be predictable.
 Of course results should be verifiable.
 And yet, in practice, much of the software industry still behaves as though these were optional luxuries rather than the foundations of trustworthy engineering.

-The more I work on the subject, the more I think the problem is not technical first.
-It is cultural.
+The more I work on the subject, the more I think the problem is not technical first. **It is cultural**.

 Reproducibility demands discipline, humility, and delayed gratification.
 It asks teams to invest effort now so that someone, perhaps someone else, can understand, verify, maintain, or rebuild the system later.
 That is not always rewarded.
 In many environments, the incentives still favour speed, improvisation, and the comforting illusion that "it works on my machine" is close enough to success.

-It is not.
+{{< figure src="/images/fa5.jpg" caption="Picture of the office lab when reproducibility is treated as optional" width=1024 >}}

-{{< figure src="/images/fa5.jpg" caption="I have no idea what I am doing!" width=1024 >}}
+**Well, it is not.**

 A process that cannot be repeated under controlled conditions is not robust: **it is bricolage** (_fricklerhandwerk_ in german if you prefer).
 A build that only works in one CI runner configured through tribal knowledge is not reliable.
 A